-Use these tips to give your new trees top-notch care after planting.
+Use these tips to give top-notch tree care to your new trees after planting.

-For newly-planted trees, water is the key to successful growth.
+For newly-planted trees, water is the key to successful growth and tree care.
 Roots can't grow without it, and healthy root development makes or breaks a tree's transition from nursery to landscape.
 What should you know about watering new trees?

 Most new trees don't need staking.
 But if your site is windy or your tree can’t stand upright on its own, you need to stake.
 Here’s how:

 Remove any tightly attached stakes that came with the tree.